Justia Lawyer Rating

 Metropolitan Superior Courthouse in Los Angeles

-He called up Greg Hill & Associates and spoke to Greg, who explained the requirements of LAMC 47.15 and the penalties.
+He then called up Greg Hill & Associates and spoke to Greg, who explained the requirements of LAMC 47.15 and the penalties.
 Two of the biggest requirements to prove such a violation are that the person cited must be in the area for the purpose of being a spectator at a street race on public roadways.

 The second one is that the person cited must be located within 150 feet of the area to be used for such a race.
 In our case, both of these requirements were met, although we noted that in handing out so many tickets, it would have been impossible for the police officer to remember each person handed a ticket and their exact location.